Hall of Fame Policy

 Non-Administrative: All Current living active HMRRC members of the Hall of Fame (HOF).

 Process: The process of nominating and election will be conducted via Committee meetings and US Mail.
 The voting members are the administrative members plus the current HOF members.
-(25 in total for 2010) The committee will advertise in the Pacesetter as well as place notice on the www.hmrrc.com web page that the HOF committee is looking for the names of recommended candidates.
-The general membership will be directed to mail the name of a potential candidate to the Chair of the committee.
-On August 1st, a letter will be sent to all committee members requesting nominations.
-The names of potential candidates received via the mail from the general membership will be mailed to the voting members.
+The committee will place notice on the www.hmrrc.com web page that the HOF committee is looking for the names of recommended candidates.
+The general membership will be directed to email the name of a potential candidate to the Chair of the committee.
+On August 1st, an email will be sent to all committee members requesting nominations.
+The names of potential candidates received via the email from the general membership will be emailed to the voting members.
 Each voting member can submit the names of two individuals for consideration on the Hall of Fame ballot.
 In addition a member can submit the name of a single individual as a candidate for membership to the administrative committee.
 The names along with detailed supporting documentation, needs to be mailed to the administrative committee by the 23rd of August.
 The administrative committee will host a meeting or meetings for all voting members on or around the 31st of August to discuss the merits of the 4-7 official candidates (see sub-commitee language under "Election" below).
 The purpose of this meeting is discussion, and is held to aid the voting members in the selection process.
 Although this is a voluntary meeting for HOF Committee members wishing to attend, they are strongly encouraged to attend in order that they may benefit from their colleagues' collective wisdom and experiences.
 The administrative committee will compile the list of names, and prepare the ballots.
 After this meeting the ballot along with any supporting documentation will be mailed to each member of the committee on or about September 1st.
 The voting members have until the 20th of September to vote on the candidates.
 The committee encourages dialogue among the voting members.
 The voting members will also vote for one candidate to serve a 4 year term on the HOF committee.

 Selection Criteria for Induction: